tangyong/glassfish-obr-builder/README.md

 8 uploading your subsystems.xml and click "deploy" button, then, you will see deployed subsystem detailed info from page.

-9 Backing to Subsystems Administration Page, and click "Listing Subsystems" link, then, selecting a subsystems from list box, clicking "display detailed info", and you will see detailed deployed subsystems info.
+9 backing to Subsystems Administration Page, and click "Listing Subsystems" link, then, selecting a subsystems from list box, clicking "display detailed info", and you will see detailed deployed subsystems info.

 10 asadmin osgi lb